 I hope this article has given you the advice you need to get your house sold.
 Implementing a few changes can make the difference between your house sitting on the market or it selling.

 This Real Estate article "Your House Isn't Selling?
 6 Reasons Why Your House Hasn't Sold" was written by: Maria Mastrolonardo.
-Maria is a Realtor with RE/MAX of Naperville.
-She's been selling Homes in the West Chicagoland suburbs including but not limited to; Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
-Need help buying or selling a home?
-Call or Text Maria at (630) 248-6077 or email her at email@example.com.
+I'm a Realtor with RE/MAX of Naperville, and I've been selling Homes in the West Chicagoland area including but limited to: Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
+Let me help you buy your next home or sell your current one.
+You can easily reach me by calling or text at (630) 248-6077 or via email at email@example.com.
+I look forward to working with you!